Lysxia/gradual-eff-paper/src/Sim.lagda.md

 When the evaluation context is distinct from `□`, the proof is relies on the induction hypothesis `sim`.
+The following diagram pictures this method generally: the inner square is given by the induction hypothesis, upon which we build the outer square using congruence rules.
+In our Agda proof, this part of the proof is spelled out for each constructor of the context `ℰ`.

+$$
+\input{figures/sim-ctx}
+$$

 For the application rule `·≤·`, this leads to three subcases.